-In his most recent role at The University of Texas at Austin Dell Medical School, David led the multidisciplinary team that created a new health equity competency domain for medical students.
-He also designed and implemented a health professions pathway program for elementary students to support the development of STEM and health professions for students who are underrepresented in medicine.
+In his role at The University of Texas at Austin Dell Medical School, David led a multidisciplinary team that created a new health equity competency domain for medical students.
+He also designed and implemented a health professions pathway program for elementary students to support the development of STEM and health professions identities for students who are underrepresented in medicine.

 David received his Bachelor of Arts degree in African American and African Studies from the University of Michigan, and a Master of Public Health degree with a concentration in Health Policy and Management from Columbia University.
 In his new role, David will be responsible for the development, implementation, and refinement of the Meadows Institute’s health equity strategy and its incorporation into the work of both The Hackett Center and the broader Institute.